syncfusion-content/wpf-docs/wpf/Maps/How-To/transform-latitude-and-longitude-value-to-pixel-value-and-vice-versa.md

 ---
 layout: post
 title: Transform latitude and longitude to pixel | SfMap | Wpf | Syncfusion
-description: Transform SfMap latitude and longitude value to pixel value and vice-versa by using GeopointToViewPoint and GetLatLonFromPoint methods.
+description: Learn about Transforming latitude and longitude value to pixel value and vice-versa in Syncfusion WPF SfMap control,it's element and more.
 platform: wpf
 control: SfMap
 documentation: ug
 ---

-## Transform latitude and longitude value to pixel value and vice-versa
+# Transform latitude and longitude value to pixel value and vice-versa in WPF SfMap

 SfMap offers two utility methods to transform the pixel values to longitude and latitude values and vice-versa.
 This method is used for both ShapeFileLayer and ImageryLayer.